Remarketing is a big deal for a good reason: it’s highly effective at increasing conversions.

 The benefit is if a visitor fails to take action after reading a blog or looking at some products in your catalog, it’s no longer a lost cause.
 Brands can now run ads targeting people who have expressed interest in the past, but for whatever reason, didn’t follow through with the conversion.

 Pretty cool, right?
 That’s not even the half of it.

 The best part is how well it works.
 According to a study by Wishpond, click-through rates (CTRs) for retargeted display ads are up to 10x more effective than non-retargeted ads.
 Another study on SoftwareAdvice found that website visitors who were retargeted with display ads were 70% more likely to convert.
-The point is, retargeting can pay off big-time, and skipping out on this strategy means leaving conversions and clicks on the table.
+The point is, this method can pay off big-time, and skipping out on this strategy means leaving conversions and clicks on the table.

 How to Create Remarketing Lists with Google Analytics

-- Standard remarketing – shows your static image ads to people who’ve previously visited your website via the display network
+- Standard – shows your static image ads to people who’ve previously visited your website via the display network

-- Dynamic remarketing – shows dynamic image ads for specific products and services that a visitor has previously looked at
+- Dynamic – shows dynamic image ads for specific products and services that a visitor has previously looked at

 - Remarketing lists for Search Ads (RLSA) – retargets people who’ve visited your site and left to make a Google search.